zanmdev/landing-page/README.md

 # landing-page
 Landing page project based on designs from The Odin Project.

-Project to learn how to create a live front-end design using flexbox.
+Project to learn how to create the front end of a webpage when given a mockup design of a webpage, and to practice the use of Flexbox in web page design.